gustavoteixeirah/AwsSesEmailServicePoC/README.md

 ```

-## Freemaker Template
+## Apache FreeMarker

-In order to generate the email, I've used Freemaker library for HTML parsing.
+In order to generate the email, I've used Apache FreeMarker library for HTML parsing.
 Variables can be replaced by using this syntax:
 ```html
 <p>Hello ${name}!
 This is the requested code: ${code}</p>
 ```